labanskoller/hackeriet_blog/_posts/2017-05-08-creating-a-fast-blog.md

 and fast for our visitors.

-The goal is to serve the blog as fast as possible, while avoiding the constant stream of security holes that wordpress exposes its users for.
+The goal is to serve the blog as fast as possible, while avoiding the constant stream of security holes that wordpress exposes its users to.

-We achieve this by only serving static content, that is updated every time that someone pushes new content to the git repository that backs the blog.
+We achieve this by serving static content only, that is updated every time that someone pushes new content to the git repository that backs the blog.

-We server this over http/2 and both IPv4 and Ipv6, in order to take advantage of the improvements in the new protocols.
+We serve the content over http/2 and both IPv4 and Ipv6, in order to take advantage of the improvements in the new protocols.

 ### Setup

-#### Debian jessie
+#### Debian Jessie

-We use [debian](https://www.debian.org/) jessie as a base distribution, they do a reasonable job of patching security issues and have almost all the software we need packaged.
+We use [debian](https://www.debian.org/) jessie as a base distribution, they do a reasonable good job of patching security issues and have almost all the software we need packaged.

 In regard to security, we think that the most likely attack is that someone